-- 16.1 Goodwill, including bargain purchase gain and any goodwill included in the valuation of significant capital investments in unconsolidated entities, and all other intangibles must be deducted in the calculation of CET1 Capital.
-The full amount shall be deducted net of any associated deferred tax liability that would be extinguished if the intangible asset becomes impaired or is derecognised under the relevant acceptable FRSs. - 16.2 Bargain purchase gains shall not be recognised in the calculation of CET1 Capital.
+16.1 Goodwill, including bargain purchase gain50 and any goodwill included in the valuation of significant capital investments in unconsolidated entities, and all other intangibles51 must be deducted in the calculation of CET1 Capital.
+The full amount shall be deducted net of any associated deferred tax liability that would be extinguished if the intangible asset becomes impaired or is derecognised under the relevant acceptable FRSs.

+16.2 Negative goodwill shall not be added back in the calculation of CET1 Capital.